ZwickyTransientFacility/scope-ml/doc/usage.md

 Save the text file once you finish modifying it to install the cron job. **Ensure that the last line of your file is a newline to avoid issues when running.** Your computer may pop up a window to which you should respond in the affirmative in order to successfully initialize the job.
 To check which `cron` jobs have been installed, run `crontab -l`.
 To uninstall your jobs, run `crontab -r`.

 ### Additional details for `cron` environment
 Because `cron` runs in a simple environment, the usual details of environment setup and paths cannot be overlooked.
 In order for the above job to work, we need to add more information when we run `EDITOR=emacs crontab -e`.
-The lines below will produce a successful run:
+The lines below will produce a successful run (if SCoPe is installed in your home directory):

 ```
-PYTHONPATH = ~/scope
+PYTHONPATH = /Users/username/scope

 0 */2 * * * /opt/homebrew/bin/gtimeout 2h ~/miniforge3/envs/scope-env/bin/python ~/scope/gcn_cronjob.py > ~/scope/log_gcn_cronjob.txt 2>&1